wiretap-retro/A2000-ATX-PSU-Adapter/README.md

 * This ATX power supply adapter will probably be a little difficult to remove since it is a 14-pin connector with high friction.
 Be careful if you remove it.
 I designed it with the edges protruding a little so you have something to grip.
 Insertion/removal may be easier if the ATX power supply is already connected since you'll have additional plastic to grab onto.
 A slight rocking motion will help get the connector over the bump.
 * This is a 4-layer board with the inner planes being 5V and 12V.
 I increased the width of the thermal reliefs to allow sufficient current to pass, so soldering will be a little more difficult due to heat transfer to the large planes.
 Use a larger tip and a higher temperature when soldering to make sure the fillets look nice and no dry solder joints occur.

+## Revision Info
+* Rev 1 - Changed power indication LED from the PG pin to a 5V source.
+The PG pin only stays high for about 5 seconds depending on the power supply.
+* Rev 0 - Initial revision.

 ## Misc
 * This design is open source.
 Feel free to do what you want with it.
 * Design adapted from my PICO-AT power adapter.